 The Killers – Don't Shoot Me Santa

 The Killers always get into the Christmas spirit, releasing a festive track pretty much every year.
-Perhaps the weirdest and most tongue-in-cheek of all is this one from 2009, with Brandon rocking his very best Movember 'tache, getting abducted by a rather disheveled Santa and pleading not to be murdered.
-Festive.
+Perhaps the most tongue-in-cheek of all is this one from 2009, with Brandon rocking his very best Movember 'tache, getting abducted by a rather dishevelled Santa and pleading not to be murdered.
+Tinsel and torture!
+Quite festive when you think about it.
+See all the Killers' UK hit singles and albums

 Mr Blobby – Christmas In Blobby Land

-Lovable fluoro lump of foam Mr Blobby caused a sensation when he snatched 1993's Christmas Number 1 from Take That's grasp.
+Lovable fluoro lump of leftover trifle Mr Blobby caused a sensation when he snatched the Christmas Number 1 from Take That's grasp in 1993.
 An attempt at a follow-up in 1995 was, we can say with some conviction, one of the most unpleasant festive treats since you accidentally ate a coffee-flavoured Quality Street.
-Noel Edmonds tucking Blobby in on Christmas Eve will haunt your dreams for many Christmases to come.
+Sadly, the video is no longer available to stream, but thank Santa for that; Noel Edmonds tucking Blobby into bed on Christmas Eve will haunt your dreams for many Christmases to come.

 The cast of The Only Way Is Essex – Last Christmas

-This Wham! cover, recorded in aid of Text Santa, opens with current meme queen Gemma Collins saying she wants to pinch herself with excitement and pretty much peaks there – how could it possibly top that?
-Punctuated with the odd "yeah mate", along with pleas from the late Nanny Pat for everyone to stop arguing, this is as reem and emosh as you'd expect.
-It reached Number 33 in 2011.
+This Wham! cover, recorded in aid of the Text Santa charity, opens with meme queen Gemma Collins saying she wants to pinch herself with excitement and peaks there.
+Punctuated with the odd "yeah mate", nobody seems to know where they are or what they're doing, and it's only the the late Nanny Pat's pleas for everyone to stop arguing that help get the song finished.
+As reem and emosh as you'd expect, this underrated version of Last Christmas reached Number 33 in 2011.

 Bo Selecta – Proper Crimbo

-Now better known as Keith Lemon, comedian Leigh Francis managed to enlist a host of stars to sing along on this catchy number, which actually reached Number 4 in 2003.
+Now better known as Keith Lemon, comedian Leigh Francis enlisted a host of stars to sing along on this song and video which you could most generously call "of its time".
+It actually reached Number 4 in 2003.
 And yet: terrible.

 Cheeky Girls – Have a Cheeky Christmas

 Aw, bless Monica and Gabriela for making the pop arena more fun.
-After a near-miss in 2002 with The Cheeky Song, the twins had another crack in 2003 (a vintage year for questionable Christmas hits) with this festive shimmy.
-Sadly, it's not quite as joyous – it sounds a bit like Siri doing karaoke, tbh – but it reached Number 10!
+After a near-miss at Christmas Number 1 in 2002 with The Cheeky Song, the Cheeky Girls had another crack in 2003 (a vintage year for questionable Christmas hits) with this festive shimmy.
+Sadly, it's not quite as joyous – it sounds a bit like two Alexas gone rogue, tbh – but it reached Number 10!
+Christmas spirit is one helluva drug.

 The Darkness – Christmastime (Don't Let The Bells End)

 Also in 2003 – what was happening that year, eh? – bonkers rockers The Darkness challenged for Christmas Number 1 with this innuendo-packed track.
-It made it to Number 2, pipped by the decidedly less cheery Michael Andrews and Gary Jules cover of Mad World, from feel-good festive favourite movie Donnie Darko.
+It made it to Number 2, pipped by the decidedly less cheery Michael Andrews and Gary Jules cover of Mad World, from movie Donnie Darko – not exactly up there with your regular feelgood Hallmark Christmas films.

 Mr. Hankey the Christmas Poo

-South Park has a lot to answer for – not only did they score a Number 1 in 1998 with Chef's Chocolate Salty Balls, they returned the following year to terrorise Christmas even further.
+After scoring a Number 1 in 1998 with Chef's Chocolate Salty Balls, the risqué South Park crew returned the following year to put us off our Christmas dinner.
 This time, the amiable, yet incredibly problematic, Chef was replaced by a singing turd.
 Lovely.
-It got to Number 4.
+This particular Yule log got to Number 4.

 Madge and Harold – Old Fashioned Christmas